Can I place conditional orders on Marketech Focus?

 • Why are the Cboe orders sitting above the ASX orders?

-Sometimes you will notice that orders, that were placed after yours, will enter the full depth (Cboe data & ASX data) above you, at the same price.
-And more often than not, they will transact before you, even though they were placed after yours.
-This ...
+Sometimes you will notice that orders that were placed after yours, will enter the full depth (Cboe data & ASX data) above you, at the same price.
+Often, they will transact before you, even though they were placed after your order.
+This is all due to ...